Validating Quantum State Preparation Programs (Extended Version): Introduction

 {

 }

-Generally speaking, \emph{a state preparation program can be defined as the starting component of a quantum algorithm.} A quantum algorithm typically starts with a length $m$ qubit array, each qubit initialized as zero ($\aket{0}{m}$) state, and prepares a superposition state $\sum_j \alpha_j \aket{c_j}{m}$ --- a linear sum of pairs (basis-kets) of complex amplitude $\alpha_j$ and bitstring (basis-vector) $c_j$ such that $\sum_j \slen{\alpha_j}^{2} =1 $ --- via a series of quantum operations.
+\emph{A state preparation program can be defined as the starting component of a quantum algorithm,} typically starting with a length $m$ qubit array, each qubit initialized as zero ($\aket{0}{m}$) state, and preparing a superposition state $\sum_j \alpha_j \aket{c_j}{m}$ --- a linear sum of pairs (basis-kets) of complex amplitude $\alpha_j$ and bitstring (basis-vector) $c_j$ such that $\sum_j \slen{\alpha_j}^{2} =1 $ --- via a series of quantum operations.

 Superposition is a key feature of quantum states, and quantum computers can execute programs with superposition states to query all possible inputs simultaneously, as discussed in \Cref{sec:background}.
-Many quantum algorithms require a comprehensive design of state preparation components with different superposition structures.
-For example, in Shor's algorithm, we need to prepare a superposition of pairs of a number ($x$) and the modular multiplication result of the number ($\modexp{c}{x}{n}$) (\Cref{fig:mod-mult}).
+Many quantum algorithms require a comprehensive design of state preparation components with different superposition structures, e.g., the $n$ basis-ket state in \Cref{fig:intros-example}.

-A difficulty in developing state preparation programs is that quantum program operations might affect every basis-ket in a superposition that might contain exponentially many basis-ket states, unlike the classical programs, where only a single basis-ket might be affected.
-For example, in \Cref{fig:intros2}, a function $f$ is applied to every basis-ket in the quantum superposition state after all Hadamard operations were applied.
-Moreover, many quantum languages are circuit gate-based \cite{Qiskit2019,tket,Cross2017,10.1145/3505636}.
+A difficulty in developing these programs is that quantum program operations might affect every basis-ket in a superposition that might contain exponentially many basis-ket states, unlike the classical programs, where only a single basis-ket might be affected.
+In \Cref{fig:intros2}, a function $f$ is applied to every basis-ket in the quantum superposition state after all Hadamard operations were applied.
+Moreover, many quantum languages are circuit-based \cite{Qiskit2019,tket,Cross2017,10.1145/3505636}.
 These hinder the quantum program development as writing programs becomes unintuitive.
-For example, given the above simple $n$ basis-ket program property, it is not straightforward to develop the program.